muw78/amazon-ads-api-connector/readme.md

 It furthermore provides methods to request and retrieve reports via the API.

-To create an instance of the `AmazonAdsAPIConnector`, you need to pass your Amazon Advertising API credentials as a dictionary.
+To create an instance of the `AmazonAdsAPIConnector`, you need to pass your Amazon Ads API credentials as a dictionary.
 The dictionary must contain the following keys:

 - `refresh_token`
 - `client_id`